All B2000++ deformation analysis elements are designed for static

 codes that do not support nine-node quadrilateral elements.

-Due to the incompatible modes, the Q4.S.MITC.E4
+Due to the incompatible modes, the Q4.S.MITC.E4 element does not

 pass the patch tests (i.e. cannot exactly represent constant strain